 All submissions undergo a double-masked, peer-review process, (i.e., the identity of the authors is not disclosed to the reviewers and vice versa).
 There will be two reviewers assigned for each submission, and from the submission of a manuscript to the notification of review result takes about two months.
 The decision letter will include the reviewers’ suggestions and comments; their recommendations to accept, revise, and resubmit; or reject the submission, as well as the final decision from the co-editors.
 Each manuscript might undergo multiple review rounds.

 Manuscripts that do not conform to the submission guidelines will be returned without review.

-The Journal of Business & Technology requires authors to sign a transfer form to Excelsior College of full ownership of the copyright and all the rights included therein.
+The Journal of Business & Technology requires authors to sign a transfer form to Excelsior University of full ownership of the copyright and all the rights included therein.